thismatters/Fairy-Light-Controller/README.md

 ## What's included

 * Code for the ATMega328P,
-* KiCAD files for the control board.
-[OSHPark project for this board](https://oshpark.com/shared_projects/VDE5yBSG),
+* KiCAD files for the control board ([OSHPark project for this board](https://oshpark.com/shared_projects/VDE5yBSG)),
-* Bill of Materials (here in this README),
+* Bill of Materials (below),
 * SVG files for cutting the case parts.

 ## Bill of Materials

 Here is what you'll need to order to build this thing.
 I generally order the parts from a few different suppliers due to availability and price so bear with me.
+You'll also need a board (obvs), you can order some from OSHPark by following the link above, or you can etch your own.
+Your choice!

 | Part # | Qty | Reference | Description | MFR # (link) | Supplier | Notes |
 |--------|-----|-----------|-------------|--------------|----------|-------|